Ideas for Creative Writing Projects and Practices

 - Keep a journal.
-All it takes is ten or fifteen minutes a day.
-Jot down your thoughts and ideas.
-Or use your journal as a space to practice clear, compelling writing.
+Spend ten or fifteen minutes a day jotting down your thoughts and ideas, or use your journal as a space to practice clear, compelling writing.

-- Complete writing exercises that inspire and challenge you.
+- Tackle writing exercises that inspire and challenge you.

 - Go to an open mic.
 Attend as a listener or bring your work and share it with the audience.

 - Read everything you’ve ever written.
 Go through all your files and notebooks.
-You’ll see that your writing has improved over time and you may also find some old projects that are worth dusting off and revisiting.
+You’ll see that your writing has improved over time, and you may find some old projects that are worth dusting off and revisiting.